 In this post I will look at Tiwana, or sometimes spelt Tawana.
 I would ask the reader to look at my other articles on the tribes of the Thal, which gives some background information on the Thal and its inhabitants.
 Perhaps more then any other tribe, the Tiwana represent the culture and tradition of the Thal desert.
 They have much in common with the Aheers, with whom they intermarry.
 What perhaps makes the Tiwana unique however is their insistence that they are Rajputs, a claim not made by other Thal tribes.
 So who are these Tiwana, and the answer is never simple.
 According to their own traditions, they are Panwar Rajputs.
 What is interesting about this region of Punjab is the persistence of claims towards Panwar or Parmar ancestry, despite the fact this region never formed part of the medieval Parmar state.
 The Tiwanas of the Thal are still found mainly in Khushab district.
 Another branch of the Tiwana tribe, which was partly Sikh and partly Muslim were found in Samana, which was part of the Sikh ruled state of Patiala.
 The Muslim Tiwanas left Samana after partition, and are now found dispersed throughout central Punjab.
 This article will focus of the Khushab Tiwanas, with some reference to the Samana clan.

+The Muslim branch of the Tiwana claim descent from a Raja Melo.
+According to the tradition, the Raja wandered together with his followers to outskirts of Pakpattan, where he accepted Islam at the hands of Shaikh Fardid.
+Rai Melo settled in a place called Darya Khan located in the Thal desert, which soon took on the name Thatha Tiwana.
 It important to note, that almost all the Panwar clans like the Mekan and Dhudi have traditions that they migrated to Punjab during the early 13th Century.
 The other Panwar groupings also have traditions of accepting Islam at the hands of a Sufi saint.
 For the Tiwanas, this occurred when Teu, their ancestor arrived at Ajodhan, now named Pak Pattan, and embraced Islam at the hands of Hazart Baba Baba Fariduddin Ganj Shaker.
+Some of Rai Melo clansmen returned to Samana, from whom descend the Muslim Tiwana.
 However, the Tiwanas of the Thal also have traditions that they migrated from Samana, so it is likely the Samana was the original area of settlement.
 What is also a point to note is that the Samana Tiwana were the only Jat clan in the region which a slight majority of Muslims.

 Tiwana of Patiala